 - 3 cloves garlic, minced

 - 1.5 pounds turnips, peeled and rough chopped

 - 4 cups chicken bone broth

-- 1 tbsp kosher salt (or to taste)
+- 1 tablespoons kosher salt (or to taste)

-- 13 oz Kiolbassa Smoked Meats jalapeño beef sausage, cut into bite sized pieces (1 package)
+- 13 ounces Kiolbassa Smoked Meats jalapeño beef sausage, cut into bite sized pieces (1 package)

 - Top with: more sour cream, green onions, sliced jalapeños, shredded cheddar cheese, more bacon bits, smoked sausage

 - Preheat your oven to 375°F, line two baking sheets with parchment paper and bake the bacon in the oven for 15-20 minutes until crispy.
 Cut into bite sized pieces, then set aside.